WOMEN GO TRAVEL

 We continue our journey to Ranthambore.
 On arrival, you can choose to relax by the pool or explore the town.

-Ranthambore National Park is among India’s most famous wildlife reserves, where dense jungle surrounds ancient ruins.
-During your stay, we embark on thrilling game drives in search of diverse wildlife, including the elusive Bengal tiger roaming freely among the forests and crumbling temples.
+Ranthambore National Park is one of India’s most renowned wildlife reserves, where thick jungle envelopes ancient ruins.
+During our stay, we’ll set out on exciting game drives, hoping to spot a variety of wildlife—including the elusive Bengal tiger roaming through the forests and around the old temples.

 Day 5: Ranthambore National Park